Aetopia/Stonecutter/README.md

 Forces Minecraft: Bedrock Edition to use DirectX 11 instead of auto-selecting the graphics API.

 ### Usage
-Consider benchmarking DirectX 11 & DirectX 12 to see what provides better performance.
+- Consider benchmarking DirectX 11 & DirectX 12 to see what provides better performance.

+- Some features might require DirectX 12.

 To enable this feature for Minecraft/Minecraft Preview, add the following to Stonecutter's configuration file:<br>